ADD-SP/ngx_waf/docs/guide/configuration.md

         # block the corresponding ip for 60 minutes after exceeding the limit.
         waf_cc_deny rate=1000r/m duration=60m;

-        # The following directives are for the development version only.

         # Cache detection results for up to 50 detection targets,
         # effective for all detections
         # except IP black and white list detection, CC protection and POST detection.